evansd/whitenoise/docs/django.rst

     run.
 View the defaults in the :file:`media_types.py
     <whitenoise/media_types.py>` file.

-    In addition to file extensions, mimetypes can be specifed by supplying the entire filename, for example: ::
+    In addition to file extensions, mimetypes can be specified by supplying the entire filename, for example: ::

         {'some-special-file': 'application/x-custom-type'}